-CAQC Organizational Standard #8: The organization has the human resources, including appropriately qualified faculty and instructional staff, necessary to achieve its mission and academic goals.
+CMEC Organizational Standard #8: The organization has the human resources, including appropriately qualified faculty and instructional staff, necessary to achieve its mission and academic goals.
 The organization has policies and procedures with respect to appointment, evaluation, employment conditions including employment equity, promotion, termination and professional development for faculty and staff.

-CAQC Program Standard #1: The program is supported by an appropriate number of suitably qualified academic faculty and instructional staff to develop and deliver the degree program.
+CAQC Program Standard #1: Human Resources - The program is supported by an appropriate number of suitably qualified academic faculty and instructional staff to develop and deliver the degree program.
 Faculty shall have an appropriate level of scholarly output and/or research or creative activity for the baccalaureate or graduate program involved.
+For programs with an applied or professional focus, faculty shall maintain continuing academic and professional competence and accreditation in their discipline or field, as appropriate.